-Read below and discover the difference between Hybrids, Plug-in Hybrids and Fully Electric Cars.
+Read below and discover the difference between Fully Electric Cars, Plug-in Hybrid Electric Cars and Hybrids.

 Hybrid Electric Vehicle (HEV)

-Despite delivering better efficiency and lower fuel costs, Hybrids are still mainly powered by gasoline and, as a result, are often excluded from conversations surrounding ‘electric’ vehicles.
+Despite delivering better fuel efficiency and lower fuel costs than traditional gas cars, Hybrids are still mainly powered by gasoline and, as a result, are often excluded from conversations surrounding ‘electric’ vehicles.
 Nowadays, when someone refers to an electric vehicle, or EV, they are usually referring to a fully electric or plug-in hybrid electric car.